ozzmanmuhammad/template_fullstack_ML/README.md

 axios library is used to make HTTP Calls from react app to upload image for classification and to get classification result

-Used tensorflow for classification model
+Used tensorflow for predictions model